A Beginner’s Guide to Calibration Management Software

 Using machines is quite efficient since it reduces the amount of risk that employees are subjected to and they can work longer hours and at a quicker pace.
 However, machines still do suffer from problems of their own — this is where calibration comes in.

-Calibrating a machine means checking an automated device or machine for accuracy.
+Calibrating a machine means checking an automated device or machine to ensure accuracy.
 You can calibrate a machine by comparing it to the industry standard.
-A record is usually kept of these calibrations to see if the machine or device is working better or worse than it had previously and if it is keeping up to the established standard.
-The important things to compare in each report are:
+It’s usually best practice to maintain a record of calibration processes to ensure optimal function and compliance with standards.
+The important things to compare in each calibration report are:

 • Whether or not the device has been error-free.